HKBULIB/TVWeek_API/README.md

 Output limit:
 Note that each API query only returns results of 20 issues.
-To see more: https://digital.lib.hkbu.edu.hk/api/tvweek/?start=0&limit=300
+To return more: https://digital.lib.hkbu.edu.hk/api/tvweek/?start=0&limit=300

 Pages: